YU000jp/logseq-plugin-confirmation-done-task/readme.md

 > Mark the task as `DONE`

 - Logseq has a problem where it does not record the `DONE` date.
 To address this issue, a solution is to add a `completed` property to the block after the task is completed.
-To use this solution, simply click on the dialog box that appears after completing a task, which will prompt you to add a `completed` property.
-You can edit the date if necessary.
-The `completed` property date will act as a link, allowing you to view completed tasks in the Journal Linked References.

-## Demo

 ![image](https://github.com/YU000jp/logseq-plugin-some-menu-extender/assets/111847207/7cf6ec68-8441-4398-b195-15c757e1d2de)